SaiSindhuja197/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

-# Lab 02: Manage Subscriptions,RBAC and Governance
+# Lab 03a: Manage Azure resources by Using the Azure Portal

 ## Lab Overview